 Maintain a healthy weight

-Being overweight links with systemic inflammation.
+Excess weight is associated with increased inflammation in the body, which can impact overall health.
 Fat cells produce inflammatory cytokines, and prostate cancer can make use of that for its advantage.
 That’s why obesity links with different types of cancer, including prostate cancer.

 Avoid red meat fat